Lex Weaver

 The World

-Lex Weaver is an associate producer at The World.
+Lex Weaver is a digital associate producer at The World.

-Prior to coming to The World, Lex was a Poynter-Koch fellow and served as the editor-in-chief at The Scope: Boston, a local news outlet with a social justice lens,
+Before coming to The World, Lex was a Poynter-Koch fellow and editor-in-chief at The Scope: Boston, a local news outlet with a social justice lens.
+She has also worked in FRONTLINE’s Impact department, working extensively on the Un(re)solved tour and supporting public programming for FRONTLINE films, and she has also worked for the Associated Press’ Elections tabulation team.

-Lex holds a master’s in journalism from Northeastern University and a bachelor’s in English and art history from Rutgers University.
+Lex holds a master’s degree in journalism from Northeastern University and a bachelor’s degree in English and art history from Rutgers University.

-She's interested in all forms of art and social trends in Egypt, East Asia and India.
-She is also a social media and spreadsheet-organizing wizard.
+She’s interested in all forms of art, traveling and following social and cultural trends in Egypt, East Asia and India.
+Lex is also a social media and spreadsheet-organizing wizard.

 A photo of a book, Eyeliner: A Cultural History